muratk3n/thirdwave/en/README.md

 ---

-People have the wrong idea abt how these people come about.
+People have the wrong idea abt how these fascists come to power.
 The expectation is President "Mountain Dew" Herbert Camacho shows up with a machine gun, talks tough, all the time.